 If you continue on the path past Pulpit Hill, the trail will eventually bring you to the Kerrera ferry.
 Of course you can also drive here (about 5 minutes south of Oban), but you cannot bring your car across to the island.

+Walk to the Tea Room and explore the stunning ruins of Gylen Castle.
 There are two circular walks on Kerrera.
-One takes in the southern half of the island and Gylen Castle, while the other route leads north and to the Hutcheson’s Monument.
+One takes in the southern half of the island and the castle, while the other route leads north and to the Hutcheson’s Monument.

 13) Sea Kayaking with Sea Kayak Oban

 The islands, sea lochs and sounds around Oban are perfect sea kayaking territory – even for complete beginners.
-Sea Kayak Oban (formerly National Kayak School) offers courses, day trips, multi-day expeditions and outfitting for experiences kayakers.
+Sea Kayak Oban offers courses, day trips, multi-day expeditions and outfitting for experienced kayakers.

-Day trips and multi-day expeditions cost from £85 per day which includes rental of all gear and guidance of an experienced kayaker.
-Half-day trips are £65.
+Day trips and multi-day expeditions include rental of all gear and guidance from an experienced kayaker.
 Many of their trips launch from Oban’s harbour, just a few steps from their kayak shop.
 However, some trips start in more remote locations or may include ferry rides.

 You might also like: 18 Fun Outdoor Activities to try in Scotland